Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video

 \subsection{Evaluation metrics and datasets.}

-\textbf{Evaluation metrics.} We report per-frame and temporal evaluation metrics.
-For the per-frame evaluation, we use mean per joint position error (MPJPE), Procrustes-aligned mean per joint position error (PA-MPJPE), and mean per vertex position error (MPVPE).
+\textbf{Evaluation metrics.} We report the per-frame and temporal evaluation metrics.
+For the per-frame evaluation, we use mean per joint position error (MPJPE), Procrustes-aligned MPJPE (PA-MPJPE), and mean per vertex position error (MPVPE).
 The position errors are measured in millimeter ($mm$) between the estimated and groundtruth 3D coordinates after aligning the root joint.
-In particular, we use PA-MPJPE as the main evaluation metric for per-frame accuracy.
+Particularly, we use PA-MPJPE as the main metric for per-frame accuracy, since it excludes the effect of outputs' scale ambiguity on errors.
 For the temporal evaluation, we use the acceleration error proposed in HMMR~\cite{kanazawa2019learning}.
 The acceleration error computes an average of the difference between the predicted and groundtruth acceleration of each joint in ($mm/s^2$).